FRCDashboard/FRCDashboard/README.md

 1. Connect to your robot's network.
 (If you're just testing the dashboard and don't currently need to use it with the robot, you can skip this step.)
 2. Start dashboard server:

+        start py -3 serverpy

+    Or, if you're on Mac/Linux (or otherwise using bash):

         python3 server.py

 ### Running dashboard as Application